quii/go-specs-greet/README.md

 - **Accidental complexity** is the complexity we have to deal with because we're working with computers, stuff like networks, disks, APIs, e.t.c.

-- **Essential complexity** is sometimes referred to as "domain logic", it's the inescapable rules and truths within the domain you work in.
+- **Essential complexity** is sometimes referred to as "domain logic".
+It's the particular rules and truths within your domain.
-  - For example, "if an account owner takes out more money than is available, they are overdrawn".
+  - For example, "if an account owner withdraws more money than is available, they are overdrawn".
 This statement says nothing about computers; this statement was true before computers were even used in banks!

 Essential complexity should be expressable to a non-technical person, and it's valuable to model them in our systems in our "domain" code and our acceptance tests.